 So I chose dog sledding.
 It was fun and I got to learn a lot about a sport I didn’t know much of.
 Plus, I got to meet some famous actors 🙂 The guys at the top picture appeared at “Life of Walter Mitty” feature film (one of my favourites I must say).

-During winter, dog sledding is performed on dry land, the glacier is far to reach and dogs need to be trained in both types: snow and land.
+During winter, dog sledding is performed on dry land, the glacier is harder to reach and dogs need to be trained in both types: snow and land.
 But they run in a beautiful area, with the famous volcanoes on one side, a fjord on the other and with the sun coming up while we run.
-We even got to spot a rainbow (above)
+We even got to spot a rainbow.
+It’s not a cheap activity, but it can be cheaper if you are going there on your own transport.
+Both options can be found on Viator.

 Find a home outside your home